-There is no provision for computer & equipment costs, bench fees, conference fees, departmental & institutional costs, overhead charges, membership charges, subscription costs, medical insurance, excess baggage costs and expenses relating to accompanying dependents or contributions towards salaries.
+There is no provision for bench fees, conference fees, departmental & institutional costs, overhead charges, membership charges, subscription costs, medical insurance, excess baggage costs and expenses relating to accompanying dependents or contributions towards salaries.
+Some provision may be made for computer & equipment costs, however the applicants must demonstrate that the equipment is essential for obtaining pilot data, that the cost is proportionate to the needs of the network and will remain property of the overseas institution.
+The Academy reserves the right to deduct any ineligible equipment costs from the value of the award.

 Local conditions should be respected for subsistence costs.
-A full breakdown and justification for each item of cost should be given.
+Applicants will be required to provide a full breakdown and justification for each item of cost in the application form.
 Any additional costs that have not been outlined within this scheme notes would need to be confirmed with the scheme operational staff prior to the submission of the application.
 Any costs that are deemed inadmissible or unreasonable will be automatically deducted from the total award amount.